wangziqi2013/wangziqi2013.github.io/_posts/2019-01-22-understand-zsim-contention-sim.markdown

 events `dr` and `dr1` respectively.
 The delay values are simply the difference between the request begin cycle and `startCycle`.
 In the last step, we update both `prevRespEvent` and `prevRespCycle` to the event object and the bound phase cycle of the last event in the access event chain, respectively.
 The eviction event chain will not be connected to any later events.
 They are only simulated to model contention with access events.
+The event recorder is also cleared after events are connected.

 If only an access record is in the core recorder, then we connect the access record after `prevRespCycle` in the same manner as described above using `TimingCoreEvent` and delay events.
 The only difference is that the `TimingCoreEvent`